 After Joseph Gibert died in 1915, his two sons continued to run the business.
 They did this together for fourteen years, but then decided in 1929 that each brother should have his own company.
 The older brother, called Joseph after his father, founded his own book store on the Boul’ Mich’, while the younger brother kept on running their father’s stores under the name of Gibert Jeune (jeune meaning young).

-This is the largest of eight Gibert Jeune shops on or near Place Saint Michel in the Latin Quarter.
-This one is for general books and fine arts, and is located directly on the square at number 5.
+This was the largest of eight Gibert Jeune shops on or near Place Saint Michel in the Latin Quarter.
+This one was for general books and fine arts, and was located directly on the square at number 5.

 Update: After nearly ninety years of separation, the two companies Gibert Jeune and Gibert Joseph were reunited in 2017, in an effort to save the former from bankruptcy.
-In 2020, during the second coronavirus lockdown, there are rumors that at least one of the Gibert Jeune stores is about to close.
+The four Gibert Jeune bookshops on Place Saint-Michel were closed permanently in March 2021, but the two around the corner on Quai Saint-Michel are still in operation.